EdVenture opens children's museum in Hartsville - South Carolina Radio Network

-Starting this weekend, families won’t have to drive to Columbia or Myrtle Beach to have fun at an EdVenture museum.
+Starting this weekend, families will no longer have to drive to Columbia or Myrtle Beach to have fun at an EdVenture museum.

-EdVenture is opening its first satellite facility in Hartsville Saturday.
-It’s part of the museum’s plans to provide educational experiences to rural areas in South Carolina that are underserved.
+EdVenture will open its first satellite facility in Hartsville on Saturday.
+It is part of the museum’s plans to provide educational experiences to rural areas in South Carolina that are underserved.

-Karen Coltrane, President and CEO of EdVenture, said the museum was able to expand educational programming Hartsville community leaders asked for with a permanent museum.
+President and CEO Karen Coltrane said the museum was able to expand the educational programming Hartsville community leaders requested with a permanent facility.

 “The community got behind it quickly and the financial support was there to make it happen,” she said.